jacob-church/bazel-import/README.md

 <details>
 <summary><code>bazel-import.defaultRoot</code></summary>
 Default path relative to the home directory for running commands if no workspace folder is found.
+The default bazel repository root
 </details>

 <details>
 <summary><code>bazel-import.bazelShutdownOnActivation</code></summary>
 Shuts down a currently running bazel server when the extension first activates.
-May be useful for fixing issues with the bazel server
+May be useful for fixing issues with the bazel server.

+Off by default.

 </details>

 ## Release Notes